JeremiahKaren/35percent.github.io/_posts/2019-03-02-elephant-shopping-centre-judicial-review-sought.md

 ![](http://35percent.org/img/stoptheelephant.jpg)

 The legal challenge argues that Southwark were misled by shopping centre owner and developer Delancey about the amount of the social rented housing that could be provided.
-If the challenge is successful it would mean that the approval awarded to Delancey by Southwark Council would be quashed, stopping the demolition and redevelopment of the centre.
+If the challenge is successful it would mean that the planning approval awarded to Delancey by Southwark Council would be quashed, stopping the demolition and redevelopment of the centre.

-A CrowdJustice appeal [has been launched]( https://www.crowdjustice.com/case/stop-the-elephant-shopping-centre-destruction) to help fund the challenge and donations can be made [here](https://www.crowdjustice.com/case/stop-the-elephant-shopping-centre-destruction).
+A CrowdJustice appeal [has been launched](http://35percent.org/uptheelephant) to help fund the challenge and donations can be made [here](https://www.crowdjustice.com/case/stop-the-elephant-shopping-centre-destruction).

 ## A destructive scheme